icholy/flagslice/README.md

 # flagslice

-> This package provides a reflect based solution for reads flags into a slice.
+> This package provides a reflect based solution for reading flags into a slice.

 ## Supported Types: